Sen. Klobuchar says Congress must 'reassert' itself after weak jobs report

 "He needs to get this under control, and if he won't do it himself, Congress's role — and the Democrats are united on this — is to be a check on him," Klobuchar told Morning Edition.

-When Trump came into office last fall, the U.S. economy was doing pretty well.
+When Trump won the election last fall, the U.S. economy was doing pretty well.
 The Economist magazine called it the envy of the world.
 But things have gone awry since then.
 Last week, data revealed that, six months into the president's term, job growth is slowing down, inflation is speeding up and the overall economy is growing more slowly now than it did in each of the last two years.
 The data raises questions about the president's aggressive pursuits on policies like tariffs and mass deportations, which economists have warned would negatively impact the economy.

 Trump was unhappy about the jobs numbers, saying they were "RIGGED in order to make the Republicans, and ME, look bad."
 He then fired Bureau of Labor Statistics head Erika McEntarfer, who put out the jobs report.
 Her term was not supposed to end until 2028.